Jonasdoubleyou/uni-def/specification/execution.md

 If no piece of code is able to access a Value stored under a Variable with [[Get]], the Value might be removed from memory (commonly known as Garbage Collection).

 Two variables might store the same Value (`copy = object`).
-(Note: This basically allows for References, two Variables might "reference" the same Object).
+(Note: This basically allows for References, two Variables might "reference" the same Object.
+But, as an observer cannot detect wether two variables point to the same immutable Value (all Primitives, some Objects) or two different immutable Values if they are *the same*, it is a possible optimization a UNI engine could take to copy primitives or immutable objects by value.
+).

 Variables are either part of a Function or of a Module.
 Two variables inside the same Function or Module may not have the same Identifier.
 At runtime, Values are associated with each Variable inside of Records at runtime.